 Much of Saanich was developed in an era when personal vehicles were the primary and preferred travel option.
-Many streets have wide travel lanes and sweeping turn geometry, intended to prioritize vehicle travel and high-speed turns.
-Through the RSAP, Saanich and its partners will continue to work to pursue improvements that balance road infrastructure and realize multi-modal safety improvements.
+Many streets have wide travel lanes and sweeping turn geometry, intended to facilitate convenient vehicle travel and highspeed turns.
+Through the RSAP, the District and its partners will continue to work to pursue infrastructure improvements to right-size road infrastructure and realize multi-modal safety improvements.